View the dashboard

 Use the Absolute time switch to control how elapsed time is displayed on the x-axis in the graphs within this tab:

-The selected time mode applies to each graph when opened in expanded mode.
-If you change the time display setting for a graph in expanded mode (see Change the graph display), the change affects only that session.
-It does not apply to other graphs, and the next time you open the same graph, it reverts to the tab’s setting.
+The selected time mode applies to each graph in expanded mode.
+If you change the time display in expanded mode (see Change the graph display), the change applies only to the current session.
+The setting does not apply to other graphs, and the graph reverts to the tab setting when you reopen it. |

-Metrics pane
+Metrics tree

 Use the following actions to configure the metrics you want to include in the active dashboard tab.

-Action Task
+| Action | Task |

-Hide or show the metrics pane
+| Hide or show the metrics tree |

 Manage the metrics that are displayed in the widgets in the active tab.